syself/cluster-api-provider-hetzner/docs/topics/quickstart.md

 | hetzner-baremetal-control-planes             | Uses bare metal servers for the control plane nodes - with normal remediation (unprovision/recreate machines) |
 | hetzner-hcloud-control-planes                | Uses the hcloud servers for the control plane nodes and the bare metal servers for the worker nodes                                          |

-Then you need to create a `HetznerBareMetalHost` object for each bare metal server that you bought and specify its server ID in the specs.
-See an [example](/docs/reference/hetzner-bare-metal-host.md).
-Add the created objects to your my-cluster.yaml file.
-If you already know the WWN of the storage device you want to choose for booting, then specify it in `rootDeviceHints` of the object.
-If not, you can apply the workload cluster and start the provisioning without specifying the WWN and then wait for the bare metal hosts to show an error.
+Next, you need to create a `HetznerBareMetalHost` object for each bare metal server that you bought and specify its server ID in the specs.
+Refer to an example [here](/docs/reference/hetzner-bare-metal-host.md).
+Add the created objects to your `my-cluster.yaml` file.
+If you already know the WWN of the storage device you want to choose for booting, specify it in the `rootDeviceHints` of the object.
+If not, you can apply the workload cluster, start the provisioning without specifying the WWN, and then wait for the bare metal hosts to show an error.

-Then have a look at the status of `HetznerBareMetalHost` by running `kubectl describe hetznerbaremetalhost` in your management cluster.
+After that, look at the status of `HetznerBareMetalHost` by running `kubectl describe hetznerbaremetalhost` in your management cluster.
 There you will find `hardwareDetails` of all of your bare metal hosts, in which you can see a list of all the relevant storage devices as well as their properties.
-You can just copy+paste the WWN:s of your desired storage device into the `rootDeviceHints` of your `HetznerBareMetalHost` objects.
+You can copy+paste the WWN:s of your desired storage device into the `rootDeviceHints` of your `HetznerBareMetalHost` objects.

 ## Apply the workload cluster